 2. Panels allow for quick-turn recruiting

 Most internal research teams don't have the time or tools to recruit for multiple, concurrent research projects.
 A panel provides a reliable sample, on tap 24/7.
 TD Ameritrade continuously tests its array of mobile apps, as well as their website and mobile site.
 A panel allows for quick-turn recruiting for simultaneous usability testing sessions.
-And, because Bellomy manages the panel, TD Ameritrade's user research team can focus on the research without the constant burden of recruiting.
+And, because Bellomy manages the survey panel, TD Ameritrade's user research team can focus on the research without the constant burden of recruiting.

 3. Online panels enable iterative UX research